rasmuserik/solapp/README.md

 ## Roadmap

-- 0.1 first working prototype: npm-modules, html5, phonegap-build
+- 0.1 first working prototype
-  - `build` command
-  - `test` command
   - refactor/cleanup
   - minified js-library for web
 - 0.2 real-world use within 360º, uccorg-backend and maybe more